-Here, you will find a small collection of spiritual resources to aid your prayer, life selected from the deep Tradition of the Catholic Faith.
-While some traditions are very deeply ingrained in Catholic culture, such as praying the Rosary, or meditating in Eucharistic Adoration, other traditions are more particular to religious orders, or individual diocese and parishes, and of course individuals' private spiritual practice as you will often see with devotions to patron saints, and the practice of novenas and chaplets.
+Here, you will find a small collection of spiritual resources to aid your prayer life selected from the vast Tradition of the Catholic Faith.
+While some traditions remain profoundly a part of Catholic culture, such as praying the Rosary or meditating in Eucharistic Adoration, other traditions are more particular to religious orders, or individual diocese and parishes.
+Moreover, you will find here some element used in private spiritual practice, such as devotions to patron saints, and the practice of novenas, chaplets, and retreats.

 While the Benedictine Traditions welcomes all of the prayer traditions above, three practices remain central to monastic life.
 The Liturgy of the Hours, Lectio Divina, and Daily Mass.
 Each of these practices you will find in detail below.

-While Benedict did not invent the idea of praying in common, he took what Christians were already doing both in their homes and in their churches, and gave order to it to fit monastic need.
+While Benedict did not invent the idea of praying in common, he took what Christians were already doing both in their homes and in their churches, and gave an order to it to fit the monastic need.
 There is evidence that it was an early Christian custom to pray, either privately or communally, at certain times of the day.
 Originally, the two major prayer times were the morning, commemorating the Resurrection of the Lord and blessing the coming day, and then in the evening to give thanks for the blessings that the day has brought.
 Later, mid-morning, noon, mid-afternoon, and night came to be added, especially in religious communities, dedicating every part of the day to the praise of the Creator.
 Because of this hallowing of time, we call this prayer form the Liturgy of the Hours.

 At Saint John's we gather for Morning Prayer (7:00 a.m.), Mid-Day Prayer (noon), and Evening Prayer (7:00 p.m.), as well as daily Eucharist (5:00 p.m.).
 The schedule is the same every weekday and is adjusted somewhat on weekends (see Vocation Guest's Schedule).